-With many scale systems available and an increased focus on traceability, selecting the proper equipment for a waste and recycling operation is an important task.
+There are many scale systems available with an increased focus on traceability.
+This makes selecting the proper equipment for a waste and recycling operation is an important task.
 In this incredibly harsh environment, selecting a scale that is fit for purpose is vital.
-The selection process involves examining the types of material to be recycled, including the average weight of each load, as well as the value of the commodity.
+The selection process involves examining the types of material to be recycled.
+This includes the average weight of each load, as well as the value of the commodity.

 Scale systems typically used for recycling applications are rail scales, truck scales and weighbridges, floor scales and forklift scales.
-All provide a viable weighing solution, but each differs in load capacity and increment size— making some more well suited for certain application requirements than others.
+All provide a viable weighing solution, but each differs in load capacity and increment size.
+This makes some more well-suited for certain application requirements than others.
 For smaller or more valuable loads, more precise weight measurements can be provided by bench scales.

-Waste is increasingly being recognised as a valuable resource.
-Weight information is key to tracking the amount of waste collected, monitoring inputs and outputs during materials recovery, extracting energy and disposing of waste.
+Waste is increasingly being recognized as a valuable resource.
+Weight information is key to tracking the amount of waste collected.
+Monitoring inputs and outputs during materials recovery, extracting energy and disposing of waste is all equally important.
 Whether processing waste materials to make products for commercial gain, or for environmental reasons such as creating energy, weighing data is vital.

-A scale system capable of legal-for-trade weighing is an invaluable asset in the waste industry, as revenue is commonly based upon the weight of commodities purchased or shipped.
-Avery Weigh-Tronix provides a wide range of legal and non-legal scales, but the benefits of a legal-for-trade system extend beyond legality.
-The legal-for-trade approval can also be seen as a badge of reliability - proof that your scale can provide repeatable weighing of goods, ensuring customer satisfaction, precise billing and accurate inventory records.
+A scale system capable of legal-for-trade weighing is a valuable asset in the waste industry.
+Revenue is commonly based upon the weight of commodities purchased or shipped.
+Avery Weigh-Tronix provides a wide range of legal and non-legal scales.
+However, the benefits of a legal-for-trade system extend beyond legality.
+The legal-for-trade approval can also be seen as a badge of reliability.
+It’s proof that your scale can provide repeatable weighing of goods, ensuring customer satisfaction, precise billing and accurate inventory records.

-Perhaps the most versatile solution for waste and recycling applications, weighbridges and truck scales can be used to weigh virtually any material.
-A vehicle scale weighs vehicles as they arrive at or depart from the waste facility, allowing managers to carefully monitor each transaction by capturing initial weights and load details.
+This is perhaps the most versatile solution for waste and recycling applications.
+In fact, weighbridges and truck scales can be used to weigh virtually any material.
+A vehicle scale weighs vehicles as they arrive at or depart from the waste facility.
+This allows managers to carefully monitor each transaction by capturing initial weights and load details.

-Weighbridges, truck scales and axle weighing systems from Avery Weigh-Tronix will help ensure that trucks are loaded to the ideal weight and conform to stringent legal maximum weight regulations.
-Accurate weighing helps companies avoid costly fines as well as premature vehicle wear due to excessive loading, while also avoiding costly under-loading by ensuring that vehicles are loaded properly to utilise the full carrying capacity.
-In addition, the ability to use software, RFID (radio frequency identification) and video footage to track vehicles provides users with an additional level of security, acting as a funnel which provides important data about who and what is entering and leaving the site.
+Weighbridges, truck scales and axle weighers from Avery Weigh-Tronix will help ensure that trucks are loaded to the ideal weight.
+This also helps to conform to stringent legal maximum weight regulations.
+Accurate weighing helps companies avoid costly fines and premature vehicle wear due to excessive loading.
+It also helps in avoiding costly under-loading by ensuring that vehicles are loaded properly to utilize the full carrying capacity.
+The ability to use software, RFID (radio frequency identification) and video footage to track vehicles provides users with extra security.
+This becomes a funnel which provides important data about who and what is entering and leaving the site.